ajthegreat63/ASN3B-piper/README.md

 * `filename` represents the board file you want to use

 * `piece` represents the square of a piece you want to move in the format "A1", where the letter represents column, and the number represents the row.
-The numbers  The letters and numbers move to the right and down respectively.
+The letters and numbers move to the right and down respectively.
 The highest column is H, and the highest row is 8.

 * `black_turn` represents whether the turn is black or red, where "1" represents black's turn, and "0" represents red's turn.